Mobility budget 2026

-The mobility budget is a Belgian incentive that allows employees to exchange their company car or their right to a company car for a federal mobility budget.
+The mobility budget, also known as the legal or federal mobility budget, is a Belgian incentive that allows employees to exchange their company car or their right to a company car for a legal mobility budget.
 Employees can spend this budget on alternative and sustainable mobility options without paying taxes on it.
 No taxes?
 In Belgium?
 Yes, it's possible!

 What is the total gross annual wage of the employee?